laubzega/tiny_printf_6502/README.md

 ## Memory use

 The table below shows the effects of various configuration options on the size of the resulting binary.
-While some effort has been spent keeping the code small, I am pretty sure a few bytes can be shaved off here and there.
+While some effort has been invested into keeping the code small, I am pretty sure a few bytes can be shaved off here and there.

 Configuration | Available args | Binary size increase<br>[bytes] | Total binary size<br>[bytes]
 :---| :---: | :---: | :---: